The QSN and Its Mapping to E8

 The first operation we perform is take the E8 lattice and project a slice of it to 4D, through one of two processes: cut-and-project, or Hopf mapping.
 Either process gives us the same result: a 4-dimensional quasicrystal called the Elser-Sloane quasicrystal.
 When the E8's basic cell, the Gosset polytope is projected to 4D, it creates two identical, 4D shapes of different sizes.
 The ratio of their sizes is the golden ratio.
 Each of these shapes is constructed of 600 3-dimensional tetrahedra rotated from one another by a golden ratio based angle.
 We refer to this 4D shape as the “600-Cell.”
 The 600-cells interact in specific ways (they intersect in 7 golden ratio related ways and “kiss” in one particular way) to form the 4D quasicrystal.
 This is a representation of the two 600-Cells that make up the 4D quasicrystal.

 Why is the Compound Quasicrystal important?
-It is important because of its relationship to the QSN, which we discuss further in this article.
+It is important because of its relationship to the QSN.
 The QSN (Quasicrystalline Spin Network) is the densest possible (under certain constraints) 3D network of point-sharing Fibonacci chains and is the most computationally efficient point space in 3D.
 When we talk about the densest 3D Fibonacci chain, we are talking about two letter chains instead of the infinitely inflated chains, which is a property of QSN as a quasicrystal.
 The QSN is created by taking the FCC lattice (a point space that provides the densest packing of 3D spheres) and then spreading its points until they are spaced according to the Fibonacci sequence.
 We populate this new, extended point space with tetrahedra that point up and that point down.
 Here is a close up of what that looks like:

 Let's call the tetrahedra pointing up "subspace 1" and the tetrahedra pointing down "subspace 2".
 We take new lattice of Fibonacci spaced points, clone it five times and as we did with the subspaces that formed the Compound Quasicrystal, rotate the five clones from one another by 15.522 degrees to create a new quasicrystal.
 We then repeat the process with subspace 2.
 Subspaces 1 and 2 are combined to create the QSN.
 In this sequence of images we see 5 clones of 4 tetrahedra in one subspace - each clone in a different color - being rotated from one another.
 The 4 tetrahedra share a vertex, and the object that is created from the 5 rotations of them is called a 20-Group.

-The QSN is composed of tetrahedra that form many different vertex type.
+The QSN is composed of tetrahedra that form many different vertex types.
 The above mentioned 20-Group is one of them.
 Here are examples of other vertex types:

 This is the QSN: